Working Papers

 Paper: Link to journal and local copy

-• News Selection and Asset Pricing Implications, with Charles Martineau
+- News Selection and Asset Pricing, with Charles Martineau

 ABSTRACT:

-This paper builds a theoretical framework to endogeneize the editorial decisions of media and analyze their asset pricing implications.
-The media outlet optimally reports man-bites-dog signals by choosing to report about the firm that generates more uncertainty to investors.
-There are three main implications of the model.
-First, the editorial choice is state-dependent and not only has asset pricing implications for reported firms, but also for non-reported firms.
-Second, the model generates an asymmetric response of asset prices to positive and negative news.
-Specifically, the asset price reaction is much stronger for negative news than for positive news.
-Third, public information does not necessarily crowd out the acquisition of private information.
-Failing to capture the information implications of editorial choices may lead the econometrician to estimate a misspecified asset pricing model.
-We provide empirical evidence inline with the model predictions.
+We build a theoretical framework to endogenize the editorial decisions of media and analyze their asset pricing implications.
+The media outlet optimally reports man-bites-dog signals by choosing to report about firms that generate more uncertainty for investors.
+The model has three implications.
+First, the editorial choice is state-dependent and has asset pricing implications for reported and non-reported firms.
+Second, it generates an asymmetric response of asset prices to positive and negative news.
+Finally, public information does not necessarily crowd out the acquisition of private information.
+Ignoring the information implications of editorial decisions can result in misspecified asset pricing models.

 JEL Codes: G10, G12, G14